 I later used my second Alibaba account with different names and contacted the same supplier about the same product.
 I pretended I wanted to buy 500 pieces of the 85 inch TV screen.
 To my surprise, he quoted me only $6500 (about UGX 24M) as shipping fee.
 This means with such a bulk order, I was to ship each piece of TV for only UGX 48,000/-.

 From this, I learnt that shipping is really cheap on Alibaba if taking bulk orders but too expensive if you are taking one unit, small orders or samples.

-If you are taking samples, they will charge you high shipping for express delivery in 3-6days (usually via DHL) just to prove you are a legitimate potential bulk buyer not just someone trying trick them to get small orders at factory prices.
-The high fee on samples is to figure out who is really serious about doing business with them.
-If one spends a decent amount of money on something, they must be serious about what they are doing.
+If you are taking samples, they will charge you high shipping fees for express delivery in 3-6days (usually via DHL) just to prove you are a legitimate potential bulk buyer not just someone trying trick them to get small orders at factory prices and then disappear.
+The high fee on samples is to find out who is really serious about doing business with them.
+If one spends a decent amount of money on something, they must be serious about what they are doing and what they want.

 Of course Express shipping is speedier and most expensive than economy shipping.
 Economy shipping is the cheapest way of shipping a package.
 It takes a little longer than express or expedited courier services, but it provides an excellent means of transporting your goods, while keeping the cost of shipping on the low.
 So it’s impossible to compare suppliers with the retailers, as they both use different delivery methods.

 If you regularly import with DHL, you can open an account them.
 So each time you make an order, shipping costs are charged to you by DHL instead of the supplier.
 This way, you will be able to get an actual shipping invoice and you will know the real cost.
 If a supplier organizes and pays for shipment on your behalf, they can take advantage of you and charge you extra money.